 It helps with the production of bile, which helps carry away waste and break down fats in the small intestine during digestion.

-It regulates hormones by breaking down and removing these chemical messengers from the body when they are no longer needed.
+The liver regulates hormones by breaking down and removing these chemical messengers from the body when they are no longer needed.
 Hormonal imbalances like too much oestrogen can cause uterine fibroids, and hormonal cancers like breast and ovarian.

-The liver also plays an important role in the metabolism of proteins: liver cells change amino acids in foods so that they can produce energy, or make carbohydrates or fats.
+The liver also plays an important role in the metabolism of proteins.
+Liver cells change amino acids in foods so that they can produce energy, or make carbohydrates or fats.

 The liver works hand in hand with the digestive system, filtering the blood coming from the digestive system before it passes to the rest of the body.

 If you are eating a healthy diet and your liver is absorbing all the correct nutrients, these processes are fairly straightforward.